digital-work-lab/open-source-project/docs/evaluations.md

 ## How Our Students Continue to Be Involved

 Some have decided to build on the project and write their thesis in the context of CoLRev (see [overview](https://digital-work-lab.github.io/theses/docs/completed.html){: target="_blank"}), including Albert Borchardt, Katharina Maria Ernst, Luca Ossendorf, and Robert Theis.

-{: .info }
-> **Your Feedback Matters: Help Us Improve!**
->
-> We kindly invite you to participate in the upcoming course evaluation.
-> Your feedback is voluntary and anonymous.
-> There is no risk of disadvantage or negative consequences for you, regardless of the feedback you provide.
-> So please feel free to be open and honest in your responses.
-> Your participation helps us [improve the quality of our courses](https://digital-work-lab.github.io/handbook/docs/10-lab/10_processes/10.01.goals.html){: target="_blank"} (♻️), and we highly value your opinions.
->
-> Thank you for your time and honest feedback!